Howard is a lovable insurgent, a revolutionary who has succeeded.

 HBS became Howard’s home for decades and the centerpiece of an array of nonprofit, for profit, academic, and community activities around the world.
 It was while in his role as Harvard’s Vice Provost for University Resources & Planning that he was introduced to Eric Sinoway, a graduate student whose curiosity and perspective piqued his interest.
 A 20-year relationship began.

-A good way to get to know Howard Stevenson?
+What’s a good way to get to know Howard?

 Ask Eric to tell us about him, which he does in the interview below.